improve-ai/tracker-trainer/README.md

 # Install the dependencies from package.json
 npm install

-# Deploy the s3 buckets and other service resources to us-east-2
+# Deploy the s3 buckets and other service resources to us-west-2
-cd resources ; serverless deploy --stage dev ; cd ..
+cd resources ; npm i serverless-pseudo-parameters; serverless deploy --stage dev ; cd ..

-# Deploy the service to a new dev stage in us-east-2
+# Deploy the service to a new dev stage in us-west-2
 serverless deploy --stage dev

-The output of the deployment will list the lambda endpoints for /choose, /using, and /track.
+The output of the deployment will list the lambda endpoints for /choose and /track.

 Once the deployment is complete, you'll need to create a Usage Plan and API keys using AWS API Gateway.
 You can also specify API keys in the serverless.yml, but this is not recommended for production.